Here’s a look at General Motors, one of the Big Three US automakers.

 June 5, 2014 - GM releases the results of an internal probe relating to delayed recalls and the deaths of at least 13 people.
 GM Chief Executive Officer Mary Barra announces that 15 employees have been dismissed and five more have been disciplined.
-Barra also announces GM will create a program to compensate those injured or killed by the defective cars, but doesn't say how large that fund will be.
-The company will start accepting claims on August 1.
+Barra also announces GM will create a program to compensate those injured or killed by the defective cars.
 Compensation expert Kenneth Feinberg will decide how victims will be paid.
-GM President Dan Ammann says that Feinberg would determine who is eligible for compensation, and to what extent, which will dictate the size of the fund.